cacaosteve/MoneroWalletCoreFFI/README.md

 - On Apple, SPM uses the xcframework committed in this package — seamless.
 - On Linux, SPM’s `systemLibrary` requires the `.so` to be present on the build system.
 SPM does not fetch `.so` binaries the way it does xcframeworks.
-- The closest to “automatic” on Linux is to bake `libwalletcore.so` (and `walletcore.pc`) into your Docker base image (or AMI), so builds don’t need extra steps.
+- The closest to “automatic” on Linux is to bake `libmonerowalletcore.so` (and `monerowalletcore.pc`) into your Docker base image (or AMI), so builds don’t need extra steps.
 That’s why we provide `Scripts/install_linux.sh`.

-If you really want to ship `libwalletcore.so` alongside your app (without system install), you still need at build time:
+If you really want to ship `libmonerowalletcore.so` alongside your app (without system install), you still need at build time:
 - Headers and `pkg-config` metadata (or custom SwiftPM flags) so SPM can find and link to the .so.
 - At runtime, you must ensure the loader can find the library (via `LD_LIBRARY_PATH` or `ldconfig` or rpath).
 This approach is more fragile; system install (or a base image with the library pre-installed) is cleaner.